muratk3n/thirdwave/en/2019/08/twin-deficits.md

-It's funny (on the deficits, and Reps); so a balanced budget for Reps is not only good for keeping their own base in check, it is also good Democrats to check Dem opposition, who will spend even more in response.
+It's funny (on the deficits, and Reps); so a balanced budget for Reps is not only good for keeping their own base in check, it is also good for Democrats to check other Democrats, who would spend even more in response to Reps overspending.

-Reps used to slam "tax-and-spend" Democrats.
-Now they sort of turned into "don't-tax-but-spend" Republicans.
+Republicans used to slam "tax-and-spend" Democrats.
+Now they sort of turned into "spend-but-don't-tax" Republicans.
 Sad.

 A balanced budget is preferable; Richard Werner [proved](https://muratk3n.github.io/thirdwave/en/2018/05/werner.html) that gov deficit spending does in fact crowds out private investment, thereby reducing growth.
 Spending does not drive an economy, investment does.
 All forms of money giving, gov programs need to be dressed in a form of social help, not "economic growth" which it does not help directly.
 Not even UBI.

 There is money for M4A.
-There is money for UBI [link](https://youtu.be/tJoe_daP0DE?t=1749).
+There is money for UBI [link](trillion-dollar-theft.md).
 1.8 trillion $'s is being transferred to top %1, annually.
 This is theft, in broad daylight.
 Maybe this fact alone, coupled with the absence of basic healthcare will trigger a revolution one day (unless we die of climate change first).